ryan-kirkman/challenges/problems/call_list_filtering.md

 One of the most common requests from our customers is the ability to filter calls by agent, type, phone number and more.

+It's your job to implement a solution for this problem.
+We expect you to work on the Javascript solution as well as in the interface aspect of the problem so creativity is welcome.

+As you might have already noticed, we value beautiful code, be it Ruby, Javascript, HTML or CSS.
+Show us your skills!
+Bonus points if you use a JS Framework and many kudos if you add tests to your project.

 ## Background Information

 - The interface makes use of entries which can be inbound calls, outbound calls or missed calls.